achliopa/udemy_EmbeddedProgCortexM/readme.md

 	* All CortexM processors have 32bit mem addressing (4GB of addressable mem space)
 	* The memory is one unified space which is shared by code space, data space and peripheral space
 	* Proc uses Harvard bus architecture.
 It means concurrent instruction and data accesses using multiple bus interfaces.
 It can simultaneously fetch data and instruction
-	* Support for little endian and big endian memory systems (config register)
+	* Support for little endian and big endian memory systems (config register) default is little endianess
 	* Support for unaligned data transfers
 	* Bit addressable memory spaces(bit-banding)
 	* MPU (Mem Protection Unit) support (optional)